GuitoonDev/Pony-Triad/README.md

-# ProtoTriad
+# Pony Triad
-Unity prototype of a triple triad clone
+Unity prototype of a triple triad clone... with ponies !